Referrals & Rebates - Medicare, Private Health & NDIS

 • The Start Date will be on or after the Issue Date of the referral.

-Our Booking Email routinely advises you about the term and start date of the latest referral on file so that you can work out the expiry date:
+Our Booking Email routinely advises you about the term, start and expiry dates of the latest referral on file:

 The Term is normally shown as 12 or 3 months or as “99” for an indefinite term